uniqueuniverse77-byte/liaotian/README.md

 - [ ] clicking on chat button couldn't utilize the url param for user to directly open conversation with someone
 - [ ] message replies don't show text content for some reason
 - [ ] audio and video calling may require a turn server
-- [ ] likes and comments count not showing up directly on Feed and Profile

 ---